flunge/flunge.github.io/_posts/Technical/2016-08-23-ZED-stereo-camera-setup-and-practice-on-Jetson-TK1.markdown

     # Accept the statement and follow installation instruction.
     ```

 	Now, ZED SDK should be installed and there are many interesting demos.
 The SDK is installed at `/usr/local/zed` by default.
 However, before running these examples, you might encounter a problem, there is only one USB port on TK1.
-It is not enought for your keyboard, mouse, and ZED.
-Unless you have a USB3.0 hub, you need [remote control](https://huangying-zhan.github.io/2016/09/13/Linux-cheat-sheet.html#Remote) TK1 from your computer.
+It is not enough for your keyboard, mouse, and ZED.
+Unless you have a USB3.0 hub, you need to [remote control](https://huangying-zhan.github.io/2016/09/13/Linux-cheat-sheet.html#Remote) TK1 from your computer.

 <br></br>
 ___